caarmen/network-monitor/awt-datatransfer-minimal/README.md

 * The necessary files from java.awt.datatransfer are included here, in the original java package.
 * No customization or repackaging is done for the javax.mail and javax.activation libraries
-* The android project depending on this project must therefore include some gradle configuration in order to prevent the compilation errors about using the java package:
+* The android project depending on this project must therefore include some gradle configuration in order to prevent the compilation errors about using the java package.
+There are two options:
+First option: add the --core-library argument to dex:
 ```
 android {
     dexOptions {